OpenOCL/openocl.github.io/api-docs.md

 # Documentation

 In *OpenOCL* you can solve a large class of optimal control problems including **non-linear**, **continuous-time**, **multi-stage**, and **constrained** problems, which can appear in the context of trajectory optimization and model predictive control.
+We introduced some new concepts that should make it as easy as possible for you to model optimal control problems, in particular the notion of point-costs and point-constraints that can be very handy when implementing **tracking problems**.
 In the following we give a short introduction to the concepts used and introduced in *OpenOCL*.

 ## Cost terms and constraints